bjtully/BioMetaPipeline/README.md

     - FastANI
     - [BioMetaDB](https://github.com/cjneely10/BioMetaDB)

-Python dependencies are best maintained within a separate Python virtual environment.
+Python dependencies are best maintained within a separate Python virtual environment. `BioMetaDB` and `BioMetaPipeline` must be contained and built within the same python environment.
 However, **BioMetaPipeline** data pipelines are managed through config files that allow direct input of the paths to the Python 2/3 environments that house external programs (such as `CheckM`).